plavixo/tutor/README.md

 (See: [Routing](#routing))

 ### Other Uses
-* Network Comparison for profile matching to
+* Network Comparison for profile matching for
  * job roles, academic entrance requirements etc
  * accreditation
 * Composing networks